survivejs/webpack-book/manuscript/output/01_targets.md

 * Webpack can target the desktop, Node, and web workers in addition to its web target.
 * The Node targets come in handy if especially in Server Side Rendering setups.

-You'll learn how to bundle libraries in the next chapter.
+You'll learn how to handle multi-page setups in the next chapter.